adobe/butler/README.md

   -http.auth_token string
     	HTTP auth token to use for HTTP authentication.
   -http.auth_type string
-    	HTTP auth type (eg: basic / digest) to use.
+    	HTTP auth type (eg: basic / digest / token-key) to use.
 If empty (by default) do not use HTTP authentication.
   -http.auth_user string
     	HTTP auth user to use for HTTP authentication -http.retries string